n00b69/woa-beryllium/guide/materials.md

 ### Set up Android boot.img auto-flashing

->[!NOTE]
+> [!NOTE]
-> Set up Android boot.img auto-flashing on Windows boot or when the battery is low (<15%) to prevent battery dies with uefi.img flashed.
+> Set up Android boot.img auto-flashing on Windows boot or when the battery is low (<15%) to prevent the battery from dying with UEFI flashed.

 - Download the **boot.img auto-flasher** [here](https://github.com/Misha803/My-Scripts/releases/tag/boot.img-Auto-Flasher).
-- Run it, click **INSTALL** button, select when should Android boot.img be auto-flashed (on Windows boot/Low battery) and wait for installation to complete.
+- Run it, click **INSTALL** button, select when the Android boot.img should be auto-flashed (on Windows boot/Low battery) and wait for the installation to complete.
+- To uninstall the auto-flasher, open the **boot.img auto-flasher** again and click on **UNINSTALL**.

 #### Finished!